-The actual voting records relating to portfolio securities during the most recent 12-month period ended June 30, will be available without charge, upon request, by calling toll-free, 1-800-960-0188 or by accessing the SEC's website at www.sec.gov.
-In addition, a copy of the Fund's proxy voting policies and procedures are also available without charge, upon request, by calling 1-800-960-0188.
+The actual voting records relating to portfolio securities during the most recent 12-month period ended June 30, are available without charge, upon request, by calling toll-free, 1-800-960-0188 or by accessing the SEC's website at www.sec.gov.
+In addition, a copy of the Funds' proxy voting policies and procedures are also available without charge, upon request, by calling 1-800-960-0188.